 But if we act on it and it's from a parallel universe, that might not be fine.

-We're going to be attacked by such-and-such a country, and that may be so in their universe, but not in our universe, and so we prepare to counter-attack that country in this universe, because we think that they're going to attack us in the next universe, but they're not.
+And so we prepare to attack, counterattack that country in this universe because we think that they're going to attack us in this universe, but they're not.

 Oh, I mean, in fact, that's one of the things that governments would have to deal with.

-And when we talk about technology, sometimes people don't even think about how simple that is.
+And when we talk about technology, sometimes people don't even think about how that simple that is.

-For example, Let's suppose that I have a butter knife.
+For example, let's suppose that you have a butter knife.

 But that butter knife can also be used to stab someone.